 Sadly, during this Coronavirus pandemic, many of our events have had to be postponed.
-Please, however, see below for information on meetings we hope will still take place and details of those meetings which we are hoping to rearrange.
+Please, however, see below for information on future meetings we hope will still take place.

 January 14th 2021 10:30 a.m.